vanshwassan/zkevm-doc/mkdocs/docs/zkEVM/State-Machines/Binary/Binary-State-Machine-typ.md

 We want to describe the less than comparator byte-wise.
 For $256$-bits integers, the operation $<$ will output $c = 1$ if $a < b$ and $c = 0$ otherwise.
-As we are working in the natural integers order, the most significant byte decide and, if they are equal, we should consider the previous one until we can decide.
+As we are working in the natural integers order, the most significant byte decides and if they are equal, we should consider the previous one until we can decide.
 Let us propose the example with $a = \mathtt{0xFF AE 09}$ and $b = \mathtt{0x FF AE 02}$.
 We know that $a > b$.
 Why?
 We should start at the most significant byte.
 We know that
 $$
 a \mathtt{>> 16} = \mathtt{0x FF} = \mathtt{0x FF} = b \mathtt{>> 16}.
 $$

 Hence, we can not decide with this byte.
-An the same happens with the second byte, they are both equal to $\mathtt{0x AE}$.
+And the same happens with the second byte: they are both equal to $\mathtt{0x AE}$.
 Hence, the less significant byte decides,
 $$
 \mathtt{0x 09} > \mathtt{0x 02}.
 $$

 However, the problem with our set up is that we must start with the less significant byte and climb up to the most significant byte.
 The strategy will be to use some kind of a carry in order to "carry" the decisions from previous bytes.
+Let us see step-by-step example:
-Let us do an example step by step, now with $a = \mathtt{0x FF AA 02}$ and $b = \mathtt{0x 01 AA 09}$.
+$a = \mathtt{0x FF AA 02}$ and $b = \mathtt{0x 01 AA 09}$.
 First of all, we will compare the less significant bytes.
-Since
+Since,
 $$
 \mathtt{0x 02} < \mathtt{0x 09},
 $$
 we will set up $\mathtt{carry} = 1$.
 We will carry this decision until we finish to process all bytes or, alternatively, we should change to the complementary decision.
 Therefore, since the next two bytes are equal and we are not at the end, we maintain $\mathtt{carry}$ to $1$.
 The previous step is the last one.
-We compare the most significant bytes,
+We compare the most significant bytes:
 $$
 \mathtt{0x FF} \not < \mathtt{0x 01}.
 $$

 Henceforth, we should output a $0$, independently to the previous carry decision.
 But, let us suppose now that $b = \mathtt{0x FF AA 09}$.
 Then, in this last step, we should output a $1$, since $a < b$.
 The idea is that, in the last step, if both bytes are equal, we should output the decision carry $\mathtt{carry}$.
-In general, in the step $i$, comparing bytes $a_i$ and $b_i$, we have $3$ cases,
+In general, in the step $i$, comparing bytes $a_i$ and $b_i$, we have $3$ cases:

 - If $a_i < b_i$, we set $\mathtt{carry}$ to $1$.
 If we are at the most significant byte, we output $1$.
 - If $a_i = b_i$, we let $\mathtt{carry}$ unchanged in order to maintain the previous decision.
 If we are at the most significant byte, we output $\mathtt{carry}$.